Zaksham69/JARVIS_v0.1/README.md

 ```

 Changing their order may cause JARVIS to assign the wrong coordinate to the wrong UI element.

----

-## 🖥️ Screen Resolution

-Some coordinates are calculated relative to a **1920×1080 reference resolution**.

-This allows JARVIS to scale certain coordinates automatically when running on a different screen resolution.

----

 ## 🎙️ Using JARVIS